jmitterh/Project_3_Potential_Marketing/README.md

 ## Project Description

-    Creating a Dashboard of the potential tenants so Commercial Real-Estate Companies can target clients per mile radius.
+Creating a Dashboard of the Potential tenants so Commercial Real-Estate Companies can target clients per mile radius.
 Map of building locations with new and established companies around a 5 mile radius for each building.
 A list on the left side panel displaying company name, similar to a google map search.
+This can possibly change as we further understand our data; might try using historical economic trends that tell what areas to market to based on zip code or something similar.

+##

  ## Requirements
 * MySQL Database